www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

   The first one get additional drawn edges at the bottom left and top right.
   The second one get additional drawn edges at the top left and bottom right.
 # Completed Tasks
+* [o] Buttons should be less bold than titles. -> As long as the titles are using a bigger font, everything is fine.
+* [x] Check website with public internet services. -> The service task `Check static website with an analyzer` is created for that.
 * [x] The meta menu bar does not feel like the start of a new distinct part of the website in view where all columns are vertically arranged and which is not the minimal view.
   -> An additional white structural bar at the top of the meta menu is used, in order to separate parts more distinctly.
 * [x] Errors are present at the client side Javascript code.
 See http://localhost:8443/net/splitcells/network/guidelines/inherently-broken-and-rotten-by-design.html .